 "And I saw the dead, great and small, standing before the throne, and books were opened.
 Then another book was opened, which is the book of life.
 And the dead were judged by what was written in the books, according to what they had done.
 And the sea gave up the dead who were in it, Death and Hades gave up the dead who were in them, and they were judged, each one of them, according to what they had done.
 Then Death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.
 And if anyone's name was not found written in the book of life, he was thrown into the lake of fire" (Revelation 20:12).

 The result of physical death is the same for the wicked and the righteous.
 Their physical body goes to the grave and returns to earth's elements while their spirit returns to God who gave it, but not so for their soul.
 The souls of the righteous go to Paradise in Heaven with Christ.
-Since death and Hades were thrown in to the fire, Paradise was no longer in Hades.
 The souls of the wicked and dis-obedient go to the Torment in Hades awaiting the Second Coming of Christ and then the Judgment.

 After it turns back to dust

 Writing to the Corinthian Christians Paul stated "Our bodies are buried in brokenness, but they will be raised in glory.
 They are buried in weakness, but they will be raised in strength.
 They are buried as natural human bodies, but they will be raised as spiritual bodies.
 For just as there are natural bodies, there are also spiritual bodies" (1 Corinthians 15:43-44).